A dynamic-kinematic 3D model for density-driven ocean circulation flows: Construction, global well-posedness and dynamics: The North Atlantic ocean's large-scale flow

-The two major contributions to the large-scale flow in the basin are the horizontal wind-driven surface flow in the horizontal (${x},{y}$) direction, representing the North Atlantic sub-tropical and sub-polar gyres, contained in the external velocity field ${\boldsymbol{u}}_E(\boldsymbol{r},t)$; and the vertical density-driven overturning flow in the latitudinal-abyssal ($\hat{y},\hat{z}$) direction, contained in ${\boldsymbol{u}}_I(\boldsymbol{r})$.
-The surface double-gyre flow ${\boldsymbol{u}}_E$ is a solution to the Sverdrup balance with a boundary as used in \citet{YangLiu1994}, see figure~\ref{fig:kinematicFlow}A. It exhibits a westward-biased asymmetry that models the western boundary flow, and a finite penetration depth of a few hundred meters, corresponding to the approximate measured depth of the oceanic thermocline.
-The time-scale associated with the surface flow is of the order of a decade.
+The two major contributions to the large-scale flow in the basin are the horizontal wind-driven surface flow in the horizontal (${x},{y}$) direction, representing the North Atlantic sub-tropical and sub-polar gyres, described by the external velocity field ${\boldsymbol{u}}_E(\boldsymbol{r},t)$; and the vertical density-driven overturning flow in the latitudinal-abyssal ($\hat{y},\hat{z}$) direction, described by ${\boldsymbol{u}}_I(\boldsymbol{r})$.
+The surface double-gyre flow ${\boldsymbol{u}}_E$ we use is a solution to the Sverdrup balance with a boundary \citep{YangLiu1994}, see Figure~\ref{fig:kinematicFlow}(a).
+It exhibits a westward-biased asymmetry that models the western boundary flow, and a finite penetration depth of a few hundred meters, corresponding to the approximate measured depth of the oceanic thermocline.
 In some of the simulations, we also consider the effect of a seasonal north-south variation of the demarcation line between the gyres with an amplitude of approximately $1^\circ$ in latitude, with the north-most position obtained in the fall season \citep{FrankignoulEtAl2001}.
 The overturning flow ${\boldsymbol{u}}_I$ is set as a zonally ($\hat{x}$) independent gyre in the $\hat{y}-\hat{z}$ plane, with a northward branch above the thermocline, a downwelling branch around the northern basin border, a southward branch below the thermocline and semi-uniformly upwelling south of the downwelling region.
-To model this flow, we use a similar functional form as the surface flow, see figure~\ref{fig:kinematicFlow}B. Such a loop is completed in approximately 1000 years \citep{johnson2019recent}.
-The separation in time scales between the two velocity modes further justifies the decomposition of the full velocity field into two decoupled contributions.
-The exact functions we use for these flows are presented in appendix \ref{appA}, and the parameter values that mimic the North Atlantic flow are presented in appendix \ref{appB}.
+To model this flow, we use a similar functional form as the surface flow, see Figure~\ref{fig:kinematicFlow}(b).
+The composite 3D flow is depicted in Figure~\ref{fig:kinematicFlow}(c).
+The exact functions we use for these flows are presented in {Appendix} \ref{appA}, and the parameter values that mimic the North Atlantic flow are presented in {Appendix} \ref{appB}.
+By construction, both flow vector field components $ {\boldsymbol{u}}_E$ and $ {\boldsymbol{u}}_I$ are of order $1$ and non-dimensional, as described in section \ref{subsection2.1}.
+In the composite flow, they are multiplied by their (dimensionless) respective strength coefficients $Pe$ and $Ra^T a_I( \left<T\right>, \left<S\right>)$. $Pe \sim 10^6$ corresponds to realistic sub-tropical gyre velocities with a circulation time of approximately 5 years, and $Ra^T \sim 10^3$ corresponds to realistic AMOC velocities with a circulation time of approximately $1000$ years and an AMOC strength of approximately $18$ Sv.
+The vertical strength parameter $a_I( \left<T\right>, \left<S\right>)$, of order $1$ due to the rescaling, is determined dynamically by the average density difference between the north part $D_2$ and the south part $D_1$ of the basin, as described in section \ref{sec:modelderivation}.
+The north-south box border is chosen according to the overturning gyre's center, where the flow switches from upwelling to downwelling, see Figure \ref{fig:kinematicFlow}(c).